Jan. 6 panel calls surprise hearing to present new evidence

 Holder said last week that he had complied with a congressional subpoena to turn over all of the footage he shot in the final weeks of Trump’s 2020 reelection campaign, including exclusive interviews with Trump, his children and then-Vice President Mike Pence while on the campaign trail.
 The footage includes material from before the insurrection and afterward.

 It is uncertain if Holder's footage is the subject of the hearing on Tuesday, or if Holder himself will be there.
-A lawyer for Holder declined to comment.
+Russell Smith, a lawyer for Holder, declined to comment.

+Rep. Bennie Thompson, the panel's Democratic chairman, told reporters last week that the committee was in possession of the footage and needed more time to go through the hours of video Holder had turned over.
+The British filmmaker came in for a deposition Thursday that lasted two hours, Smith said last week.

+Smith said then that it was Holder's “civic duty” to come forward and that the footage had shown some inconsistencies with previous testimony during the hearings.